fuzzysaj/alma-analytics-fetch/README.md

    `</sawx:expr>` };

 export const loansColMap = [
-  {colName: 'loan_id', pattern: 'EVALUATE(' },
-  {colName: 'fruit', pattern: 'Fruit' },
-  {colName: 'cost', pattern: 'Cost', 'float' } // leave undefined to leave as string, else 'int', 'float', or 'boolean' ];
+  {colName: 'loan_id', pattern: /.*ATE$/ }, // pattern can be either a RegEx or a string {colName: 'fruit', pattern: new RegEx("Fru") }, // string patterns will be matched with String.prototype.startsWith() {colName: 'cost', pattern: 'Cos', 'float' } // leave undefined to leave as string, else 'int', 'float', or 'boolean' ];

 (async ()=> {